haagahelia/swp22s-backend/Documentation/VM_db_steps.md

-# Checkout the Database Using VM
+# Checkout the Database Using VM (not working at the moment with these credentals)

 Please notice that this is a guide for you to check the database out, not the guide to connect to it.